Oat Flour Cookies

 • Egg.
 Binds everything together.
 I recommend bringing your egg to room temperature before making the cookie dough.

 • Chocolate chips.
-I prefer using semi-sweet or dark chocolate chips, but white chocolate chips can also be used.
+I prefer using semi-sweet or dark chocolate chips, but white chocolate chips can be used as well.
 If you love gooey pools of chocolate, use chocolate chunks.

 How to make oat flour cookies